garffff-bot/garffff-bot.github.io/content/Active Directory/Trusted Domains/Child -> Parent Trusts (Windows).md

 However, **permissions still matter**!
 Just because trust exists doesn’t mean users automatically get access.
 You still need to assign proper **permissions** on resources.
 #### Trust establishment

+Trusts between domains can be transitive or non-transitive

 - A `transitive` trust means that trust is extended to objects that the child domain trusts.
 For example, let's say we have three domains.
 In a transitive relationship, if `Domain A` has a trust with `Domain B`, and `Domain B` has a `transitive` trust with `Domain C`, then `Domain A` will automatically trust `Domain C`.
 - In a `non-transitive trust`, the child domain itself is the only one trusted.